The shape-velocity alignment of satellites forged by tidal locking and dynamical friction: Acknowledgments

 \section{Acknowledgments}

-This work is supported by NSFC (12273021, 12022307, 12573022, 12595312) and the National Key R\&D Program of China (2023YFA1605600, 2023YFA1605601, 2023YFA1607800, 2023YFA1607801) and 111 project (No.\ B20019).
+We thank Andrew Pace for sharing the data and associated code in his work.
+This work is supported by NSFC (12573022, 12595312, 12273021), the National Key R\&D Program of China (2023YFA1605600, 2023YFA1605601), 111 project (No.\ B20019), and the Office of Science and Technology, Shanghai Municipal Government (grant Nos.
+24DX1400100, ZJ2023-ZD-001).
 We thank the sponsorship from Yangyang Development Fund.
 The computations of this work are carried on the Gravity supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
 HY is supported by T.D.
 Lee scholarship.
 SK acknowledges support from the Science \& Technology Facilities Council (STFC) grant ST/Y001001/1.

 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.